 Representation in the Scottish Land Court

 Since 2003, the Scottish Land Court has held the predominant jurisdiction to hear disputes between agricultural landlords and tenants.
-Turcan Connell agriculturalhas unparalleled experience amongst Scottish lawyers in representing and appearing for clients in a range of agricultural disputes such as:
+Turcan Connell's agricultural solicitors have unparalleled experience amongst Scottish lawyers in representing and appearing for clients in a range of agricultural disputes such as:

 - Fixing rent for holdings